 6. Go somewhere quiet

 Don’t try to conduct an interview from a coffee shop!
-Eliminate the potential for interruptions (unless you want something like this to happen, adorable as it was).
+Background noise will be distracting, and you want to eliminate the potential for interruptions (unless you want something like this to happen, adorable as it was).

 7. Turn off notifications